Praise for Royally Wed:

 “A nipple slip is technically not topless.
 I think she was jealous.
 You had your haircut that week, Nick, and you looked exceptionally handsome.
 Very rugged.
 Very royal.”

-Royally Wed is now available on Audible narrated by the talented Lesley Ann Fogle.
+Royally Wed is also available on Audible narrated by Lesley Ann Fogle.

 Royally Wed © 2016 Pamela DuMond